NSLS-II-BMM/BeamlineManual/docs/instruments.rst

    used to control temperature for the cryostat shown to the left.

+Extensive :numref:`automation (Section %s) <auto_lakeshore>` is available for the Displex using the LakeShore 331 temperature controller..

 .. _glancing-angle-stage:

 Glancing angle and thin film stage
 ----------------------------------

-We use this glancing angle stage for high throughput studies of thin film and other flat samples.
+We use this glancing angle stage for high-throughput studies of thin film and other flat samples.
 The apparatus shown below rests on a rotation stage for moving up to 8 samples into and out of the beam.
 The rotation stage sits on a tilt stage, allowing fine control of the incident angle.
 Each sample position is a spinner, which is used to suppress diffraction from the substrate.

-In most cases, sample translation and sample alignment is fully automated.
+In most cases, sample translation and sample alignment is :numref:`fully automated (Section %s) <auto_ga>`

 .. _fig-glancinganglestageINST:
 .. figure::  _images/glancing_angle_stage.jpg